Libyan premier's abduction proves no coup but points to anarchy

 U-TURN AND RPGs

-Within hours, though, the gunmen realised that the seizing of Zeidan had been a mistake and started looking for a way out of the drama, political sources said.
+Within hours, though, the gunmen realized that the seizing of Zeidan had been a mistake and started looking for a way out of the drama, political sources said.

 A spokesman at first confirmed the kidnapping but then made a U-turn, denying the group had anything to do with it.